Colchicine

 Pregnancy and breastfeeding

-• The effects of colchicine during pregnancy have not been well studied so it is not clear if colchicine causes birth defects.
+• The effects of colchicine during pregnancy have not been well studied, however it may be appropriate to continue through pregnancy in some sitations.

-• If you are pregnant or are considering having a child, you should discuss this with your doctor before beginning this medication.
+• If you are pregnant or are considering having a child, you should discuss this with your doctor.

 How to store colchicine